zelros/Ethical-AI-Standard/project-example.md

 ## 6.40 Performance
 The cross-validation score with the logloss metric is : 0,406

+## 6.41 Performance over protected groups
+The cross-validation logloss score over female is : 0,415 The cross-validation logloss score over male is : 0,392

 ## 6.50 Model unique signature
 Trained model unique signature is: